frostehhh/obsidian-software-engineering/Course Notes/Github - donnemartin system-design-primer/Main.md

 # Latency vs throughput
 **Latency** is the time to perform some action or to produce some result. **Throughput** is the number of such actions or results per unit of time.
 Generally, you should aim for **maximal throughput** with **acceptable latency**.
+## Example
+The latency is: 8 hours.
+The throughput is: 120 cars / day or 5 cars / hour.